-"As long we are offering a fair product for a "CMOs of insurance comfair price, and we've got transparency on what panies will end up spending that product means, regulations shouldn't get more money on technology than CIOs by 2017."
+"As long we are offering a fair product for a fair price, and we've got transparency on what that product means, regulations shouldn't get in the way of digital developments."

+"CMOs of insurance companies will end up spending more money on technology than CIOs by 2017."